 Participation: Participants do not have to attend all workshops but it is highly encouraged!

-Eligibility: Participants must be actively enrolled in a DAS-funded congregate or home-delivered meal program in San Francisco.
+Eligibility: Participants must be actively enrolled in a DAS-funded program in San Francisco.

 To find a congregate meal site, click here.